An unconventional approach to a classical region

 Working with us since: 2020

-Interesting fact: The brand’s name and visual identity – Négy Ház, ‘Four houses’ – takes the four houses that sit along the family’s vineyards (pictured in the photo above) as its inspiration.
+Interesting fact: The brand’s name and visual identity – Négy Ház, ‘Four houses’ – takes the four houses that sit along the family’s vineyards (pictured in the photo below right) as its inspiration.
 The different wines will have labels reflecting the vineyard location in the matrix of buildings that illustrates each of them.

 4 Ház Wines

 It took Miklós Stumpf Jr. some effort to persuade his father that both his future and that of the family revolved around wine.
-After a life of work in the vineyards – first the state-owned and then his own – Miklós Sr. was hoping his children would find careers that could allow them to make more money with less effort.
-But both his son and daughter inherited a passion for the art and business of wine.
+After a life of work in the vineyards – first state-owned and then his own – Miklós Sr. was hoping his children would find careers that could allow them to make more money with less effort.
+However, both his son and daughter inherited a passion for the art and business of wine.

 After pursuing another, desk-bound job, Miklós Stumpf Jr. eventually graduated in wine-growing and oenology, and returned to Tokaji to follow his true calling.
 His sister Brigitta joined him on the marketing and sales front.
 Under the guidance of their father, with his long experience working the land and grapes of Tokaji, and of their mother Julika, bringing in her management skills, they founded Chateau Tokaji.
 The family company now labels its wines under the 4 Ház brand.